bolonobolo/bolonobolo.github.io/_posts/2019-11-11-Win32-shellcode-4.md

 ![](/assets/images/windows/x86/reverse_shell_1.gif)<br>

 The length is 387 bytes and is NULL free.<br>
-It seems also that the shellcode bypass Windows Defender AV update at 15/11/2019
+It seems also that the shellcode bypass Windows Defender AV updated at 15/11/2019

 ## References
 - [This amazing book](https://nostarch.com/malware) help me a lot understand how Win32 kernel API works